Types of Massage Therapy and Bodywork

 Structural Integration / Rolfing

-Structural integration is a form of bodywork that focuses on improving the client’s posture and musculoskeletal alignment through manipulating connective tissue such as fascia and ligaments.
-Rolfing is a specific type of structural integration that was developed by Ida Rolf.
+Structural integration is a manual therapy technique, or form of bodywork that focuses on improving the client’s posture and musculoskeletal alignment through manipulating connective tissue such as fascia and ligaments.
+Rolfing is a specific type of structural integration that was developed by Ida Rolf in the mid-twentieth century.
+According to Rolf, the human body is composed of a series of interconnected layers of fascia that can become misaligned due to stress, injury, or other factors.
+Rolfing seeks to realign these layers through deep tissue massage and manipulation.

 Swedish massage is one of the most common and popular types of massage in the US.
 A Swedish massage is known for its ability to create physical and mental relaxation.
-It is recognized by the five specific massage techniques including effleurage, petrissage, tapotement, friction and vibration.
+Swedish massage, also known as classic massage, is a therapeutic technique that originated in Sweden during the 19th century.
+This style of massage involves the application of pressure and manipulation techniques to the body’s soft tissues, including muscles, tendons, and ligaments.
+The primary goal of Swedish massage is to promote relaxation, increase circulation, and relieve muscle tension.

 Trigger Point Therapy / Neuromuscular Therapy (NMT)